Pharmacy Residency Program

 Pharmacist Delivered Clinical Pharmacy Services:

 Providing proper care for a large high risk, low-income, predominantly Latino patient population carries many special challenges.
 HHC has strategically designed pharmacy and Medication Therapy Management (MTM) programs to address the needs of this population.
-HHC pharmacists have been providing culturally competent Clinical Pharmacy Services (CPS) to hgih risk patients in its MTM clinics for the past 7 years.
+HHC pharmacists have been providing culturally competent Clinical Pharmacy Services (CPS) to hgih risk patients in its MTM clinics for many years.
 The average high risk HHC patient seen in MTM has an average of 9 chronic medical conditions, receives care from at least 4 different health care providers, and requires a total of 15 maintenance medications (three of which are high risk medications as defined by ISMP).
 Also, 74% of this population is Spanish speaking and approximately 10% are illiterate.
 Pharmacy support staff, community health workers, and pharmacy students assist the clinical pharmacist in translation and providing comprehensive CPS.
 HHC is fully committed to improving the safety and health outcomes of all patients.

 In addition to MTM services, our clinical pharmacists participate on clinical teams including diabetes, pediatric asthma, hypertension, transition of care and Hepatitis C. Pharmacy staff members ensure that the administration and clinical staff are aware of medication related regulatory and integrity compliance requirements.